Praveen76/Employee-Abseentism-Project/README.md

 1) What changed company should bring to reduce the number of Abseentism?

-2)How much losses every month can we project in 2011 if same trend of Abseentism continues.
+2) How much losses every month can we project in 2011 if same trend of Abseentism continues.